- January - Nightime Songsters, Garden Birdwatch, Fieldfares

 Swallows feeding their second brood mid-August 2011 at Fawler.
 The nest is made of mud high up on a beam in an outbuilding - the door is left open.
 Swallows overwinter in Africa and return to breed in the same place each summer.

 Within Cornbury Park, there are two herds of deer: Formosan Sika deer (slightly smaller than our native Red deer) and Fallow deer (3ft to the shoulder, they are smaller than Sika) which range in colour from white through melanistic to the almost charcoal black menal and have palmated antlers.
+Fallow deer have a white rump patch outlined with a characteristic black horseshoe.
 Both species have cream spots in summer.
 In Charlbury we can hear the strange sounds of the males during the rut.
 Fallow deer were originally introduced by the Romans from Asia Minor for hunting; they live under cover of dense woodland and come out into the open to graze.

 VIDEO: BBC Nature - Bellowing Fallow Deer